lmbarros/sbxs_go_rand/README.md

   "Knuth" in the name, this is still an LCG, and therefore you probably don't want to use it.

+Package `randutil` provides assorted utilities for working with random numbers.
+Currently, it contains only `GoodSeed`, a function providing a good value to use as a random seed.

 ## License

 All code here is under the MIT License.